-Name: Following the control name is summary content that is similar to the pop-up tip that is viewed by positioning the mouse cursor over a question mark (and waiting a second or so).
+Name: Following the feature's name is summary content that is similar to the pop-up tip that is viewed by positioning the mouse cursor over a question mark (and waiting a second or so).

 Discussion: General tips on usage will be first in the discussion section.
-Following this may be qualitative discussions of expected behaviors when changing the values of this control.
+Following this may be qualitative discussions of expected behaviors when changing the values of this feature.

 Web Browsers: The RTUCC is tested and fully functional in the Mozilla Firefox, Microsoft Internet Explorer, Microsoft Edge, and Google Chrome web browsers.
 Performance and display characteristics are best in Firefox.
-Starting with RTUCC version 4.3, WebKit-based browsers such as Google Chrome and Apple Safari are now supported.
+Starting with calculator version 4.3, WebKit-based browsers such as Google Chrome and Apple Safari are now supported.

 Submitting the Controls page (and saving the Results page): Click one of the "Submit" buttons or any of the gray divider rows to submit the Controls page to the calculation engine.